YoussefAboelwafa/Simple-Web-Calculator/README.md

-# Paint
+# Simple Calculator
-This is a paint project using Angluar JS and SpringBoot
+This is a simple calculator using Angluar JS and SpringBoot